Timshel/OIDCWarden/README.md

 If a user is removed from a group/organization, the membership will be revoked.
 The state of the membership is kept (`invited`, `confirmed`, `accepted`) and will be restored if the user is once again added to the group/organization.

+Revocation will not apply when:

-Revocation will be disabled if one group returned by the provider cannot be matched to an organization to prevent removing users in case of mapping failure.
+- One group returned by the provider cannot be matched to an organization to prevent revoking users in case of mapping failure.
-Additionnaly the last owner cannot be removed from an organization.
+- The user is the last owner of an organization.
+- An organization mapping is defined but the membership org is not present in it.

 :warning: Cannot idenity manual invitation, so those will be revoked too. :warning:

 The feature is controlled with the following conf:

-- `SSO_ORGANIZATIONS_REVOCATION`: control if membership can be revoked, default is `false`
+- `SSO_ORGANIZATIONS_REVOCATION`: control if membership can be revoked, default is `false`.
+- `SSO_ORGANIZATIONS_ID_MAPPING`: revocation will only work for the included Organization.

 ## Docker